gemini64/opencore-msi-x99a/README.md

 ## Post Install
 Ok, you should now have a working macOS install, however there are still a couple of things to fix
-1. To get proper **power management**, regenerate **CPUFriend.kext** and **CPUFriendDataProvider.kext** and add them to your EFI folder, info (here)[https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend].
+1. To get proper **power management**, regenerate **CPUFriend.kext** and **CPUFriendDataProvider.kext** and add them to your EFI folder, info [here](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend).
-2. X99 does not support native **NVRAM**, to fix, follow this (guide)[https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html].
+2. X99 does not support native **NVRAM**, to fix, follow this [guide](https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html).
-3. If you need **iServices**, see (here)[https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html].
+3. If you need **iServices**, see [here](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
 4. To get proper **sleep and wake**, you'll need to set up your own USB Map.
-The EFI provided includes a working **USBMap.kext** and SSDTs definition for all USB controllers on the motherboard.
-However, if you are using any of the internal 2.0 or 3.0 usb headers, you'll have to regenerate it.
-This can be done automatically using CorpNewt's [USBMap](https://github.com/corpnewt/USBMap), just remember to delete the included **USBMap.kext** and disable the XHCI port limit in your config.plist before running the tool.
+The EFI provided includes a working **USBMap.kext** and SSDTs definition for all USB controllers on the motherboard (however not all ports are mapped, this board has more than 15 usb ports).
+If you are using any of the internal 2.0 or 3.0 usb headers, you'll have to regenerate it.
+This can be done automatically using CorpNewt's (USBMap)[https://github.com/corpnewt/USBMap], just remember to delete the included **USBMap.kext** and disable the XHCI port limit in your config.plist before running the tool.